Wisconsin January 19, 2020

 Located at 596 N Pine St, Burlington, WI 53105.

 Have you eaten at any of these awesomely small places?
-Where else do you find great food in a tiny location?
+Where else do you find great food in tiny restaurants in Wisconsin?
 Let us know in the comments!